gsa-oes/office-of-evaluation-sciences/_projects/1612-2-nslp-rolling-verification.md

 year: 2017
 domain: Economic Opportunity
 agency: Agriculture
-summary: Timely communication with beneficiaries has mixed effects on response rates
+summary: Timely communication with beneficiaries has mixed effects on response rates.
 ---
 ## What was the challenge?